-(3) the company shall seek approval from the Registrar in writing; and the Registrar may include any conditions in such approval.
+(3) the company shall seek approval from the Registrar in writing; and the Registrar may also include any conditions in such approval.

-The engagement or assignment of a third-party juristic person holding a private fund management license issued by the Office of the Securities and Exchange Commission to establish a private fund to invest on behalf of the company shall be deemed to have been approved by the Registrar and the company shall notify the Registrar of such engagement or assignment in writing within 30 days from the date of engagement or assignment.
+The engagement or assignment of a third person that is a juristic person holding a private fund management license issued by the Office of the Securities and Exchange Commission to establish a private fund to invest on behalf of the company shall be deemed to have been approved by the Registrar.
+The company shall notify the Registrar of such engagement or assignment in writing within 30 days from the date of engagement or assignment.

-Clause 20 The company may not provide loans, vehicle hire-purchase, or guarantees to the following persons, including buying, endorsing, certifying or avaling bills issued or drawn by such persons, except for staff and policy loans:
+Clause 20 The company may not provide loans, car hire-purchase loans, or guarantees to the following persons, including buying, endorsing, certifying or avaling bills issued or drawn by such persons, except for staff loans: